7 June 2013 at 4.48pm | Comment on this article

-Barry was born in Clarecastle, Ireland in 1952 and in the late 1970s took up scholarships with Schrat, Stockhausen, Cerha and Kagel.
-Early works have a clear Barry stamp, one example being the disparate instruments in ‘____’ that spiral through an almost-unfamiliar scale selected from a chart showing the locations of 17th-century composer John Jenkins's manuscripts, while Ø is scored for two pianos playing the same part at various octaves.
-This piece introduces Barry's practice of adaptation through through bringing to the fore the non-harmonic passing notes that give melodies their particular thumbprint (here the unsuspecting victim is Irish folk-song Bonny Kate).
+Barry was born in Clarecastle, County Clare, in 1952 and in the late 1970s took up scholarships with Schrat, Stockhausen, Cerha and Kagel (who noted his genius for getting scholarships).
+Early works have a clear Barry stamp: the disparate instruments in ‘____’ spiral through an almost-unfamiliar scale selected from a chart showing the locations of John Jenkins's manuscripts. Ø, scored for two pianos playing the same part at various octaves, introduces Barry's practice of adaptation through the unholy elevation of those non-harmonic passing notes that give melodies their particular thumbprint (here the unsuspecting victim is Irish folksong Bonny Kate).
 Both works are distinguished by an air of meaningful nonsensicality.

-Scholarships exhausted, Barry returned to Ireland in 1981 to begin his first opera, The Intelligence Park.
+Barry returned to Ireland, scholarships exhausted, in 1981, and that year began his first opera, The Intelligence Park.
 It would take the best part of a decade to complete, during which time Barry’s interest in Baroque music qualities snowballed.
-The Intelligence Park is set in 1750s Dublin and is an opera about creating an opera.
-Composer Robert Paradies is struggling with his work and falls in love with his rich fiancée Jerusha’s singing teacher, the castrato Serafino.
-When Serafino elopes with Jerusha all hell breaks loose.
+In Dublin, 1753, composer Robert Paradies is struggling with his own opera.
+He falls in love with his rich fiancée Jerusha’s singing teacher, the castrato Serafino; and when Serafino elopes with Jerusha all hell breaks loose.
 So far, so operatic: but the music tightens the screws.
-Inspired by the ‘bizarre artificiality’ of his friend Vincent Dean’s libretto, Barry's absurdist and beautiful work is largely based on abominated Bach chorales suspended through his now-signature acrobatic vocal lines.
+Inspired by the ‘bizarre artificiality’ of his friend Vincent Dean’s libretto Barry's absurdist, beautiful work is largely based on abominated Bach chorales suspended through his now-signature acrobatic vocal lines.